 This currency pair traded with much volatility in yesterday’s evening session, after recording several pullbacks during the day.
 Wednesday, the asset opened its session on a positive note at the 0.78225 level at 00:00 UTC.
 The AUD/USD pair gained 0.15 percent as it traded at $0.7834 around 04:00 UTC and it is expected to maintain a bullish trend through today as the Australian dollar rebounds after solid wage price data.

-Chinese indices including the Shanghai Composite and the SSE 180 are available for trade on the Classic Binary Options.
+Chinese indices including the Shanghai Composite and the SSE 180 are available for trade on the Classic Digital Options.

 Assets such as the EUR/GBP, GBP/USD, GBP/JPY and FTSE 100 should be traded in regards to events released today.